 What support will be available for my child’s overall well-being?

 What extra- curricular activities are available for my child?
 How will they be included in activities outside the classroom, including school trips?

-- There is a school family mentor - Mandy Bishton and a school counsellor, Cath Parfitt who are available to support children and parent/carers with pastoral and social support
+We have a school family mentor (Sue McDonald Preston), a learning mentor (Mandy Bishton) and a school counselor (Cath Parfitt ) who are available to support children and parent/carers with pastoral and social support

-- At unstructured times such as the start and end of the school day, breaks and lunch times, support is provided through the use of teaching assistants, Fun Club staff and Midday supervisors linked to named children.
+At unstructured times such as the start and end of the school day, breaks and lunch times, support is provided by teaching assistants, Fun Club staff and Midday supervisors.
 On-going training is provided for these staff

-- Medical support is provided through signposting and referrals to the School Nursing Team
+Medical support is provided through signposting and referrals to the School Nursing Team or appropriate health professionals

-- The school supports pupils with SEND to contribute to all aspects of school life, including performances, offsite visits, assemblies, sports events, drama, creative and forest school activities.
+The school supports pupils with SEND to contribute to all aspects of school life, including performances, offsite visits, assemblies, sports events, drama, creative and forest school activities.
 These activities can be during or after school time.
-Children with SEND are encouraged to become members of the school primary parliament and the playground buddies, advocates and ambassadors
+Children with SEND are encouraged or enabled to become members of the school council, playground rangers, advocates and ambassadors

 Training in SEND

 What training have the staff working with pupils with SEND received?

 What specialist services and expertise are available in school/accessed by school?